antfu/antfu.me/pages/posts/ai-qrcode.md

 [[toc]]

-Yesterday, I created this image using AI and shared on Twitter and Instagram -- an illustration that also functions as a scannable QR code.
+Yesterday, I created this image using [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) and [ControlNet](https://github.com/lllyasviel/ControlNet), and shared on [Twitter](https://twitter.com/antfu7/status/1672671149698818048) and [Instagram](https://www.instagram.com/p/Ct4fpkgtc1W/) -- an illustration that also functions as a scannable QR code.

 ![](/images/ai-qrcode-final.jpg)